 The parks and trails facilities described in the 2008 Plan were designed with the needs of both residents and non-resident employees in mind.
 It is therefore appropriate to allocate the cost of these facilities to both residents and non-resident employees.
 The only exceptions are neighborhood parks.
-These facilities were designed for the needs of residents only and it is therefore appropriate to allocate the cost of these facilities to the cost of these facilities to allocate the cost of these facilities to provide the cost of these facilities only.
+These facilities were designed for the needs of residents only and it is therefore appropriate to allocate the cost of these facilities to the cost of these facilities to allocate the cost of these facilities to residents only.